noplacenoaddress/RNMnetwork/Chapter five - services.md

 >
 > *Type of service: probably 365 days duration with possibility of renew the contract.*
 >
-> *Price of service: unknown.*
+> *Price of service: unknown, but in radio frequency they speak about 3 millions Monero for year of service*.
 >
 > *Target: one or more human victims.*
 >
-> *Source of income: contract, sale of victims various type of data, plot for film and/or series productions, video on demand amateur pornography, forced prostitution, human traffic.*
+> *Source of income: contract, sale of victims various type of data, plot for film and/or series productions, video on demand illegal amateur pornography, forced prostitution, human traffic.*

 **To stalk**, a verb with root in Protoindo European [[1]](https://en.wikipedia.org/wiki/Indo-European_languages ) languages, ancient Greek [[2]](https://en.wikipedia.org/wiki/Ancient_Greek>) and old Armenian [[3]](https://en.wikipedia.org/wiki/Classical_Armenian).
 Four  possible meanings of this verb: